 WHY OUR HANDCRAFTED BUSINESS IS SEEKING AN ALTERNATIVE TO ETSY

 This article is a guest post for our Skill Share series from artisan Walnut Studiolo, a husband-and-wife leathercrafting business based in Oregon.
-This is the third post in a five-post series.
+This is the first post in a five-post series.
 Read the others here.

 After 14 years selling handcrafted leather goods on Etsy, we should be the quintessential Etsy success story.
 But for the past 10 years, we’ve found it necessary to look for alternatives to Etsy.

 In this series of posts, we’ll share our history on Etsy, how we came to realize we needed alternatives, and our experience of trying alternatives one-by-one: our own website, Amazon, drop-shipping sites, and other marketplaces.

 Learn from our mistakes, and why artisans like us need a co-op alternative to Etsy that we own ourselves.

 How We Got Started on Etsy in 2009